-Remember my recipe for Hawaiian tuna poke, way back last week ago?
-Well, I am at it again.
-This time I am back with spicy tuna poke recipe.
-This recipe made me feel really good because as Aaron was eating it he said, “I think it is just amazing that we are thousands of miles away from Hawaii and I am sitting here eating poke, just like we were there.”
+This recipe made me feel really good because as Aaron was eating it he said, "I think it is just amazing that we are thousands of miles away from Hawaii and I am sitting here eating poke, just like we were there."
 Exactly.
-Food connects us—to our past, to our culture, to family and friends and our planet.
+Food connects us---to our past, to our culture, to family and friends and our planet.
 Food is pretty powerful.

 - ¼ cup mayonnaise